Jordon Ibe: Hayes & Yeading United

 Ibe signed for Isthmian League South Central Division club Hayes & Yeading United in October 2024, and made his debut on 8 October as a second-half substitute in a 2–2 draw at home to Ascot United.
 He made 10 appearances in all competitions before leaving the club by mutual consent at the end of November.

 Hungerford Town

 On 28 January 2025, Ibe joined Southern League Premier Division South side Hungerford Town.

 After spending time playing in Baller League, Ibe joined Superettan side Umeå on trial on 10 July 2025.
 Three weeks later, he was offered a contract by the club.
 However, the move eventually fell through due to complications with obtaining a work permit.

 Sittingbourne

 In October 2025, Ibe joined Isthmian League South East Division club Sittingbourne.

 Lokomotiv Sofia

 On 15 November 2025, Ibe joined Bulgarian First League side Lokomotiv Sofia, signing a contract until 2027.
+On 18 June 2026, Ibe was released from his contract early.